JosephEstevez/howtoproveit/README.md

-# 📘 proofs-from-howtoproveit
+# How to Prove It — Formal Proof Project

-This is a personal project where I work through the exercises from *How to Prove It: A Structured Approach* by Daniel J. Velleman.
+This repository contains structured notes and formal solutions (in LaTeX) to exercises from *"How to Prove It: A Structured Approach"* by Daniel J. Velleman.

-The goal is simple: solve each problem and write a clear, formal proof — both to sharpen my own proof-writing skills and to build a resource that could help others studying the same book.

-## ✍️ What you'll find here

-- My solutions to selected exercises, organized by chapter
-- Fully written formal proofs, focused on clarity and rigor
-- Occasional comments or informal outlines when helpful

-> 🛠️ Work in progress.
+## 🎯 Objective

+- Deepen understanding of logic, set theory, and proof strategies.
+- Practice writing rigorous, formal mathematical proofs.
+- Build a solid academic foundation and showcase technical ability.

+## 📁 Structure

+Each chapter is in the `chapters/` folder and includes:
+- `summary.md`: concise summary of the key concepts.
+- `solved_exercises.tex`: LaTeX file with formal proofs of the exercises.

+Other folders:
+- `resources/`: custom LaTeX commands, templates, and bibliography file.
+- `compiled/`: output folder for compiled PDFs (ignored by git).

+## ⚠️ Disclaimer

+This is a personal and non-commercial academic project.
+All rights to the textbook content belong to the original author and publisher.